Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 Administrators have the option to configure additional password settings to add to the default password requirements.

 * **Minimum Password Length** - Minimum number of characters a password must contain.
-* **Password Complexity** - Select the option to require one character of the following type to be included in the password, or select **Advanced** to specify the number of required characters.
+* **Password Complexity** - Select the option to require at least one character of the following type to be included in the password, or select **Advanced** to specify the number of required characters.

     * Lower case characters
     * Upper case characters